 4. (B) False.
 For most people, symptoms of stiffness and pain will be more noticeable in the morning after a prolonged period in the same position.
 Often, mild activity will help lubricate the joints and alleviate some of the symptoms.
 Depending on where the arthritis is located or how severe it is, symptoms may be present with activity like walking or lifting.

 5. (B) False.
 While genetics can make one more susceptible to arthritis, lifestyle has a significant impact on the development of osteoarthritis.
-Diet, exercise, sleep patterns and smoking will all affect osteoarthritis.
-Being overweight increases the risk of OA in hips and knees.
+Diet, exercise, sleep patterns, and smoking will all affect osteoarthritis.
+Being overweight increases the risk of OA in the hips and knees.
 Overuse or injury can also lead to osteoarthritis in joints.
-Getting moderate exercise, eating a healthy diet, avoiding obesity and refraining from smoking can all decrease the risk for arthritis.
+Getting moderate exercise, eating a healthy diet, avoiding obesity, and refraining from smoking can all decrease the risk for arthritis.

 6. (F) All of the above.
-NSAIDS are among the most common treatments for arthritis.
-NSAIDS work by blocking substances in the body that contribute to pain, inflammation and muscle cramps.
+NSAIDs are among the most common treatments for arthritis.
+NSAIDs work by blocking substances in the body that contribute to pain, inflammation, and muscle cramps.
 Exercise is another effective treatment.
-Exercise reduces joint pain, reduces stiffness and improves flexibility.
+Exercise reduces joint pain, reduces stiffness, and improves flexibility.
 Heat can be used for 15-20 minutes up to three times a day to help reduce symptoms.
-Cold, or ice, can help stop pain and reduce swelling when used for 10 to 15 minutes at a time.
+Cold, or ice, can help stop the pain and reduce swelling when used for 10 to 15 minutes at a time.
 Water therapy has been shown to decrease pain and stiffness.
 Exercising in a pool is often easier because the water takes some weight off of painful joints.